uptonking/note4yaoo/lib-editor-prosemirror-docs.md

   - But for large documents, that would be really slow.
 - Since, at the time of updating, the view has access to both the old document and the new, it can compare them, and leave the parts of the DOM that correspond to unchanged nodes alone.
   - ProseMirror does this, allowing it to do very little work for typical updates.
-- the DOM selection is only updated when it is actually out of sync with the selection in the state,
+- In some cases, like updates that correspond to typed text, which was already added to the DOM by the browser's own editing actions, ensuring the DOM and state are coherent(在一起的，条理分明的) doesn't require any DOM changes at all.
+(When such a transaction is canceled or modified somehow, the view will undo the DOM change to make sure the DOM and the state remain synchronized.)
-  - to avoid disrupting the various pieces of ‘hidden’ state that browsers keep along with the selection (such as that feature where when you arrow down or up past a short line, your horizontal position goes back to where it was when you enter the next long line).
+- the DOM selection is only updated when it is actually out of sync with the selection in the state, to avoid disrupting the various pieces of ‘hidden’ state that browsers keep along with the selection (such as that feature where when you arrow down or up past a short line, your horizontal position goes back to where it was when you enter the next long line).

 - Props
 - Props are like parameters to a UI component.